Please select your language below:

 Please be aware that, although we endeavour to provide reasonable security for information we process and maintain, no security system can prevent all potential security breaches.

-Your personal data which you supply to us is generally stored and kept inside the European Economic Area (EEA).
+Your personal data which you supply to us is generally stored and kept inside the UK, Switzerland and the European Economic Area (together, the “EEA”).
 However, due to the nature of our global business and the technologies required, your personal data may be transferred to third party service providers outside the EEA, in countries where there may be a lower legal level of data protection.

 If you are a California resident, as defined in Section 17014 of Title 18 of the California Code of Regulations, you have certain rights in respect of the personal information we hold about you.

 If you have questions or concerns about our privacy policies and practices, please contact us at the details set out at the top of this Policy.

 Please see above for:

 - the date on which this Policy was last updated (see paragraph 1)

 - categories of personal information collected about you (see paragraph 2)

 - categories of sources from which the personal information was collected (see paragraph 2)